-Because of this, as we grow and become more involved in the communities that surround us, we are developing partnerships with community organizations that align with our mission to help us reach more of the individuals that need us the most.
-In 2019, we launched a practice area to provide voice and communication change for transgender/gender non-conforming (GNC) individuals, and are working to begin serving juveniles involved in the criminal legal system, youth experiencing homelessness, survivors of domestic abuse, and other vulnerable, overlooked, or misunderstood populations who need therapy and may not otherwise have access.
+As we grow and become more involved in the communities that surround us, we are continually developing partnerships with community organizations that align with our mission to help us reach more of the individuals that need us the most.
+In 2019, we launched a practice area to provide gender affirming voice services for transgender/gender non-conforming (GNC) individuals, and are working to begin serving juveniles involved in the criminal legal system, youth experiencing homelessness, survivors of domestic abuse, and other vulnerable, overlooked, or misunderstood populations who need therapy and may not otherwise have access.

 About Brittany, CHAT's Assistant Director of Diversity, Equity & Inclusion and Lead Social Justice Warrior

-Brittany first came to CHAT in 2012, when her opportunity to shadow founder Phyllis Kupperman solidified her decision to attend graduate school in speech-language pathology.
+Brittany (she/her/hers) first came to CHAT in 2012, when her opportunity to shadow founder Phyllis Kupperman solidified her decision to attend graduate school in speech-language pathology.
 She returned to CHAT to complete her clinical fellowship in 2016 and has stuck around ever since.
 Brittany brings a passion for social justice to her role and recently spearheaded a fundraising effort that led to the development of our new transgender/GNC voice and communication practice area.
 She is thrilled to continue to help expand CHAT’s impact, foster inclusive communication, ask the tough questions, and both support and push boundaries as needed for our employees and the people we serve.

 Brittany holds a Bachelor of Arts from Connecticut College, where she majored in Anthropology and minored in Linguistics and Spanish.
 She received a Master’s of Science in Speech-Language Pathology from Boston University, and holds a Certificate of Clinical Competence (CCC) and Illinois licensure as well as a Professional Educator License.
 She lives in Hyde Park with her partner and two beloved cats.